LG C5 OLED TV Review

 Home Theater

 The LG C5 is an excellent choice for a home theater.
 The TV has perfect black levels due to its OLED panel, so it looks incredible in a dark room.
 Highlights in HDR really pop against those perfect blacks, due to the TV's great HDR brightness.
 Colors are rich and vibrant in both SDR and HDR, so the viewer gets a vibrant viewing experience with all content.
-Due to its nearly instantaneous response time, there's stutter in 24fps movies and shows that are most noticeable during slow camera movements, but this is expected on any OLED.
+Unfortunately, there's noticeable stutter present, so slow camera movements are choppier than they're intended to be.

 Pros